 Troll A is the tallest structure ever moved by humans over the surface of the Earth.
 Its concrete support section has been built for a producing life of 70 years.
-The platform is the only one of its kind on the NCS that is powered electrically from land.
+Troll A was the first platform on the Norwegian Continental Shelf to receive power from shore.

 We took over as operator for Troll Gas from Norske Shell on 19 June 1996 with gas coming on stream in the first half of that year, marking the completion of the gas development.
 Contractual gas deliveries began flowing from the field to continental Europe under the Troll gas sales agreements on 1 October 1996.
 Initial deliveries under these contracts, which began on 1 October 1993, were provided from our Sleipner Øst development in the North Sea.

 Declining pressure in the Troll reservoir means that more compression is needed to help drive gas production through the pipelines to the processing plant at Kollsnes.
 Two compressors have accordingly been installed on the A platform, and new technology allows these units to be powered from land.
 That in turn means zero carbon dioxide and nitrogen oxide emissions from the installation or the processing plant.